-One of the first questions we need to answer is "How ESD sensitive are the parts and assemblies we are manufacturing or handling?"
+One of the first questions we need to answer is, "How sensitive to ESD are the parts and/or assemblies we are manufacturing or handling?"
 This information will guide you in determining the various procedures and materials required to control ESD in your environment.

 How do you determine the sensitivity of your parts and assemblies or where can you get information about their ESD classification or withstand voltage?
-A first source would be the manufacturer or supplier of the component itself or the part data sheet.
+A first source would be the manufacturer or supplier of the component itself or by using the part data sheet associated with that component.
 It is critical that you obtain both Human Body Model (HBM) and Charged Device Model (CDM) ratings.
-You may find that you need to have your specific device tested for ESD sensitivity.
+You may also find that you need to have your specific device tested for ESD sensitivity using ANSI/ESDA/JEDEC JS-001 (HBM) and ANSI/ESDA/JEDEC JS-002 (CDM).
 However, be aware that the correlation between voltages used for device qualification and static voltages measured in the field is weak.

 The second question you need to answer is "Which areas of our facility need ESD protection?"
 This will allow you to define your specific electrostatic protected areas (EPAs), the areas in which you will be handling sensitive parts and the areas in which you will need to implement the ESD control principles.
-Often you will find that there are more areas that require protection than you originally thought, usually wherever ESDS devices are handled.
+Often you will find that there are more areas that require protection than you originally thought, usually wherever exposed ESDS items are handled.
 Typical areas requiring ESD protection are shown in Table 1.

 Table 1

 Typical Facility Areas Requiring ESD Protection

 Receiving

 Inspection

-Stores and warehouses
+Stores and Warehouses

 Assembly

-Test and inspection
+Test and Inspection

-Research and development
+Research and Development

 Packaging

-Field service repair
+Field Service Repair

+Rework and Repair Center

-Offices and laboratories
+Offices and Laboratories

 Cleanrooms